sigmorphon/2021Task0/README.md

 ### Submission Instructions

-Please submit your team's results to ryan.cotterell@gmail.com CCing your team mates by June 1st, 2021.
+Please submit your team's results to ryan.cotterell@gmail.com CCing your team mates by May 23rd, 2021.

 ### Baselines